Statement of Purpose Example The Application Process

 • What unique qualities will be worth writing about in your paper or mentioning in an interview?

-Stand out against other applicants, be yourself, and don’t lie!
+Stand out against other applicants, be yourself, and don’t fake it!

-The above questions are very important questions to consider.
-The most important part of the application is “What you will bring to the JET Programme?”
+The above questions are important to consider.
+The most important part of the application is “What will you bring to the JET Programme?”

 You will always be asked this (100% interview question).
 You should consider what is important and what is not important.
 Your goal is to be an ambassador in Japan for your country.
 JET wants/likes these kinds of applicants.